Venom8X/Active-Directory-Home-Lab/README.md

 ---

 ## Results
-- Successfully set up a virtualized environment with Active Directory.
+- Successfully created a virtualized Active Directory environment
-- Automated user management tasks using PowerShell scripts.
+- Automated user account creation with PowerShell
+- Configured DHCP, DNS, and NAT for a working network
+- Validated authentication by joining a Windows 10 client to the domain

 ---

 ## Conclusion
-This project provided hands-on experience in setting up an Active Directory environment, enhancing skills in virtualization, server administration, and scripting.
+This project provided **hands-on experience** in setting up an **Active Directory environment**, enhancing skills in **virtualization, server administration, networking, and scripting**.
+By building a **Windows Server 2022 domain controller**, configuring **DHCP, DNS, and NAT**, and automating **user management with PowerShell**, this lab simulates a **real-world IT infrastructure**.

+Additionally, this project demonstrates **proficiency in PowerShell for automation**, **network configuration**, and **domain management**, all of which are essential skills for **IT administrators, system engineers, and cybersecurity professionals**.

 ---